Eatkin/unified-site/README.md

 Feed data is stored in a Firestore database and accessed via the Firestore API.

 Collection data is also stored in a Firestore database and accessed via the Firestore API.

+Various content management scripts are included in the content_management diretory including updating metadata from markdown files, creating thumbnails from images, etc.

 ## Expected Markdown Format